La Sportiva Ultra Raptor - Women's Review

 The stability features in this shoe are ample, keeping you upright on the trail.
 Even though stack height is high, this balanced by a few things.
 First, the wider forefoot.
 It allows for better balance when stepping over rocks or roots.
 Second, the TPU lacing system.

 This system attaches to the polymer harness that wraps around the shoe and locks down fit.
 Also, the heel is reinforced with a similar TPU stabilizer, making transitions from heel to toe nice and smooth.
 Third, the integrated nylon shanks in the midsole.
 These shanks are like posts that provide additional stability and balance throughout the midsole when hopping from rock to rock or while trudging through deep sand.
 Finally, with all these burly elements, we were surprised that the forefoot of the shoe is still so flexible, which provides give, and additional stability overall.

 In general, we are very impressed with the elements that make this one shoe that won't roll-over on the trail.
 It's an excellent option for those needing a super stable shoe or a more supportive option.
 All of it's stabilizing features come together to provide one safe ride.

 Comfort & Fit

 When the La Sportiva Ultra Raptor first came out of the box, we were a little bit unsure about the fit and comfort.
 The exterior looks rigid and seemingly uncomfortable.
 When held in hand, it's a little heavier than most, which at first, was a little deterrent.
 However, when our testers finally put the shoe on, jaws dropped at the high levels of comfort.
 The midsole is stacked with EVA foam and MeFlex cushioning.
 The ride is responsive, but not soft.
 The shoe's cushioning springs back against the harder outsole in both the forefoot and heel.
-Our testers love the comfort elements of this shoe, earning it a higher score in this category of eight out of ten.
+Our testers love the comfort elements of this shoe.